 - 2-Ingredient Flatbread

-Side Dish For Black Beans
+Side Dishes For Black Beans

 You can serve these Mexican-style black beans with any side dish you love.
 My favorite combo is black beans and sweet potatoes or tortillas chips.